alfredkoncsag/3rd-party-widget-loader/README.md

 have their exports at the top or bottom of the source, and shouldn't be too hard to figure out.
 Also there's a module for listing added globals in `app/js/list_globals.js`.

+#Todo:

+Loader script optimization using npm not vendor.